cloudfoundry/docs-bosh/content/design.md

+# Design

 BOSH is an open framework for managing the full development and deployment life cycle of large-scale distributed software applications.

 BOSH:

-* Leverages IaaS APIs to create VMs from base images packaged with operator-defined network, storage, and software configurations
+- Leverages IaaS APIs to create VMs from base images packaged with operator-defined network, storage, and software configurations
-* Monitors and manages VM and process health, detecting and restarting processes or VMs when they become unhealthy
+- Monitors and manages VM and process health, detecting and restarting processes or VMs when they become unhealthy
-* Updates all VMs reliably and idempotently, whether the update is to the OS, a package, or any other component
+- Updates all VMs reliably and idempotently, whether the update is to the OS, a package, or any other component

 ## BOSH Deployments are Predictable {: #predictable }